emranizahra/CourseRegistration-Python/README.md

 # CourseRegistration-Python
-*Sample code for University Course Registration (Python) This code is for:
+*Sample code for University Course Registration (Python)* This code is for:
+* registring the student based on the ID number and name
-* course registration of student in univesity
+* course registration of student in univesity based on the ID course and ID teacher
 * giving marks to student
 * Adding and dropping course by student and so on.

 # Running the code